 Prepares students training to work as a member of a Pharmacy Technician health care team to effectively communicate pharmaceutical information to a variety of health care professionals using correct spelling and pronunciations of selected pharmaceuticals, which will help ensure patient safety in pharmaceutical usage.
-Students will obtain knowledge of a large number of pharmaceuticals including generic and trade names and an understanding of how they work in the body, including the usual dosage of a drug Prerequisite: Math 060 Introduction to Algebra, WR 095 College Writing Fundamentals.
-Required: High School Diploma or GED
+Students will obtain knowledge of a large number of pharmaceuticals, including generic and trade names and an understanding of how they work in the body, as well as the usual dosage of a drug.
+Prerequisite: MTH 060 Intro to Algebra and WR 095 College Writing Fundamentals; Required: High School Diploma or GED